 Founded in 1988, the annual Edinburgh Science Festival is a programme of around 250 educational and interactive activities for the wee ones, and events and talks for adults in over 30 venues across town during the Easter holidays.
 The festival aims to provide a fun introduction to the world of science, technology, engineering and maths (STEM).

-The Science Festival returns in 2022 to its traditional Easter hols spot in the events calendar with in-person events, workshops, guided tours, talks, and hands-on activities on the theme of Revolutions, focusing on the power of circles and revolution(s).
+In 2022, the Science Festival returns to its traditional Easter hols spot in the events calendar with in-person events, workshops, guided tours, talks, and hands-on activities on the theme of Revolutions, focusing on the power of circles and revolution(s).
 There's a big focus on educational fun for kids, but also intellectual fodder for adults.

-- City Art Centre: the Science Festival's hub since 2011 for kids with interactive activities over five floors, such as ER surgery, Blood Bar, Dig Up a Dinosaur, and build your own robot, meeting endangered species, and building an underwater-scape.
+- City Art Centre (9-23 April) The Science Festival's hub for kids since 2011 with interactive activities over five floors, such as ER surgery, Blood Bar, Dig Up a Dinosaur, build your own robot, meeting endangered species, and building an underwater-scape.

 Selected EISF coverage